diefenbach/django-lfs/docs/glossary.rst

         Slots are display left and right beside the main content.

     Static Block
-        A static block is a piece of HTML which is centrally managed and which can be reused from several content objects like the shop, a category or a product.
+        A static block is a piece of HTML, which is managed on a central location and which can be reused from several content objects like the shop, a category, a product or a page.

     Templates
         Templates are used to structure the content of a category or product.